thorsten/phpMyFAQ/phpmyfaq/docs/README.txt

 Found a bug?
 Please report the bug at our site http://bugs.phpmyfaq.de!
 Thanks a lot!

-Changes since 1.5.0 RC5:
+Changes since 1.5.0 RC6:
-- added David Sauers XML DocBook export class
-- fixed PostgreSQL sequence errors
-- fixed PHP 4.4.0 reference issues
-- fixed update script
-- improved category performance (Johann)
-- updated French language file
+- added experimental support for IBM DB2 databases

 Known issues in phpMyFAQ 1.5.0:
 - some language files need an update